MaDc0wUSP/box_mods/KiCad/VoltMax PWM/README.md

 510- to 510 negative

-BAT- to Battery negative
+BAT- to battery negative

-VIN+ to Battery positive
+VIN+ to battery positive

 F1 & F2 to 12mm momentary switch (if used)

-Voltmeter measurement wire (white or yellow) to 510+

 VM+ to voltmeter positive wire (red)

 VM- to voltmeter negative wire (black)

+Other wiring:

+Voltmeter measurement wire (white or yellow) to 510+

+510+ to battery positive